szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 ### Appending Elements

 Let's say we wanted to add a new joke to our page.
 We could simply add a new `<p>` tag to our HTML file like we did in earlier lessons, but we can also add elements with jQuery.
 It makes sense to use JavaScript here anyway--for instance, what if we wanted users to be able to post their own jokes to the page?
-We would want a way to automatically update the list of jokes rather than doing it manually ourselves.
+We would want a way to automatically update the list of jokes rather than doing it manually ourselves in HTML.

 So, let's use the `.append()` method to add a new joke to our `joke` section.
 In your `script.js`, add the following line: